Super Chinese 3

 Super Chinese 3 is an action RPG video game released in 1991 for the Family Computer.
 It is the last of the Famicom Super Chinese games and was not released outside Japan.

 Gameplay

 Similar to Little Ninja Brothers before it, Super Chinese 3 incorporates role-playing video game elements into the gameplay.

+Release and reception

+Super Chinese 3 was released for the Family Computer on March 1, 1991.